MrAmlya/Ackerman-cleaning-pipeline-frontend/README.md

 This project is licensed under the MIT License.

 ### Acknowledgments
-This project was developed by [Your Name] as part of the Ackerman Center's Digital Studies of the Holocaust project.
+This project was developed by Amol Bhadane as part of the Ackerman Center's Digital Studies of the Holocaust project.
+#### contact -> asbhadane21@gmail.com

 ### Note: Make sure to replace your-username and your-repo-name with your actual GitHub username and repository name.